vquynh/my_lab/README.md

 # My Lab

-> A ruby on rails web application for checking availability and booking laboratory's equipments
+> A ruby on rails web application for checking availability and booking laboratory's equipment

 * Built on